johannes-ed/rocket-league-session-tracker/README.md

-# Simple Rocket League Session Statistics Tracker
+# Simple Rocket League Session Tracker
 A small pyqt app that shows you current playing session stats, wins, losses etc. Data comes from the new local rocket league game stats API.

 To activate the datastream, you have to edit a specific game file as specified in the RL API documentation: